juanchoclasses/CursorWorkshop/EXPERIENCE.md

 - High participation rate across all college demographics
 - Strong collaborative spirit, particularly in the final phase
 - Effective use of AI tools to overcome technical barriers quickly
+- Students were particularly impressed with Cursor's Agent mode and auto-run functionality.
+Many were unaware this capability existed and found it transformative to their development workflow
+- Dramatic change from the traditional "ChatGPT copy-paste flow" that many students had become accustomed to, enabling more seamless and integrated development

 ### Technical Outcomes
 - Diverse technology choices while maintaining interoperability